rhagarty/techxchange-shared-cache-lab/README.md

 >podman run --network=host --privileged --name=workshop-main --replace -it workshop/main /bin/bash
 >```

-## 2. Gather baseline performance metrics using Liberty app
+## 2. Open Liberty without Shared Classes Cache

 In this section of the lab, we'll set up a Liberty container with the "Getting Started" application and take some rough measurements of the start-up time and memory usage for this container.
 In this section, we will be intentially not using the Semeru Runtimes Shared Classes Cache to get an idea what the baseline is (note that this is not the default Liberty configuration, which automatically prepopulates a shared classes cache; we'll be trying that out in <b>Section_2</b>).